 If the complaint is not resolved within ten working days or is subject to further investigation in a way which is unsatisfactory to you, you should use the University Process set out below.

-If the School/Departmental process has not resolved the cause of the complaint to your satisfaction, you may submit an appeal to Alison Levey the Director of Registry and Student Services email@example.com .
+If the School/Departmental process has not resolved the cause of the complaint to your satisfaction, you may submit an appeal to Alison Levey the Director of Student and Academic Services firstname.lastname@example.org .

-The Director of Registry and Student Services will investigate the complaint (normally this will involve an invitation for you to discuss the complaint in person with the Director of Registry and Student Services or nominee) and you will normally receive a written response within ten working days.
+The Director of Student and Academic Services will investigate the complaint (normally this will involve an invitation for you to discuss the complaint in person with the Director of Student and Academic Services or nominee) and you will normally receive a written response within ten working days.

-If you are not satisfied with the response, the Director of Registry and Student Services will convene a meeting of the Complaints Committee.
+If you are not satisfied with the response, the Director of Student and Academic Services will convene a meeting of the Complaints Committee.

-The Complaints Committee will have had no previous connection with the case and will comprise one Lay Member of Council (Chair), one Head of School or Head of Support Department, one Staff Member of Senate not being a Head of School, a Sabbatical Officer of the Students' Union and the Chief Operating Officer or nominee (Secretary)
+The Complaints Committee will have had no previous connection with the case and will comprise one Lay Member of Council (Chair), one Head of School or Head of Support Department, one Staff Member of Senate not being a Head of School, a Sabbatical Officer of the Students' Union and the Chief of Operations and Estates or nominee (Secretary)